An Exponential Lower Bound on the Complexity of Regularization Paths: Introduction

-There are two interesting measures of complexity for the solution paths in the parameter $\mu$ as defined above: First one can consider the number of pieces or bends in the solution path.
+There are two interesting measures of complexity for the solution paths in the parameter~$\mu$ as defined above: First one can consider the number of pieces or bends in the solution path.
 Here a \emph{bend} is a parameter value $\mu$ at which the solution path ``turns'', i.e.\ is not differentiable.
 Alternatively, one is interested in the number of distinct subsets of support vectors that appear as the parameter changes.
 Here a support vector corresponds to a strictly non-zero coordinate of the solution to the dual of the quadratic program~(\ref{eq:pQP}).

-Based on empirical observations, \citet{Hastie:2004p3702} conjectured that the complexity of the solution path of the two-class SVM, i.e., the number of bends and number of distinct support vectors, is linear in the number of training points.
-This conjecture was repeatedly stated for related methods in \citet{Hastie:2004p3702,Gunter:2005p7622,Bach:2006p8823,Wang:2006p7362, Rosset:2007p6880,Wang:2007p7365,Wang:2007p106,Wang:2008p7368}.
+Based on empirical observations, \cite{Hastie:2004uj} conjectured that the complexity of the solution path of the two-class SVM, i.e., the number of bends and number of distinct support vectors, is linear in the number of training points.
+This empirical conjecture was repeatedly stated for related methods in \cite{Hastie:2004uj,Gunter:2005tk,Malioutov:2005cp,Bach:2006uv,Wang:2006cx,Rosset:2007fy,Wang:2007vc,Wang:2007uq,Wang:2008tj,Ong:2010fu,Gu:2012il}.

 Here we disprove the conjecture by showing that the complexity in the SVM case can indeed be exponential in the number of training points.
-Our natural construction of $n = 2d+2$ many input points for the SVM program~(\ref{eq:pQP}) in $d$-dimensional space has the interesting two properties that $\Theta(2^{d}) = \Theta(2^{n/2})$ many subsets of size $d$ of support vectors do indeed occur as the (regularization) parameter $\mu$ changes.
-Also, the number of bends in the solution path is $\Theta(2^{d}) = \Theta(2^{n/2})$.
+Our natural construction of $n = 2d+2$ many input points for the SVM program~(\ref{eq:pQP}) in $d$-dimensional space has two main interesting properties: First we have that all $\Theta(2^{d}) = \Theta(2^{n/2})$ subsets of size $d$ of support vectors do indeed occur as the (regularization) parameter $\mu$ changes.
+Furthermore, the number of bends in the solution path is $\Theta(2^{d}) = \Theta(2^{n/2})$.
 Here the $\textbf{O}$-notation hides just a constant of $\frac{1}{4}$ or $\frac{1}{8}$ respectively.

-Our construction therefore proves exponential complexity of the solution paths to parameterized quadratic programs, even in the most simple case when only the linear part $\cc(\mu)$ of the objective of a quadratic program~(\ref{eq:pQP}) depends linearly on the parameter.
+Our construction therefore proves exponential complexity of the solution paths to parameterized quadratic programs, even in the most simple case when only the linear part~$\cc(\mu)$ of the objective of a quadratic program~(\ref{eq:pQP}) depends linearly on the parameter.

 To avoid confusion: our construction does not just show that some particular algorithm needs exponentially many steps to compute the solution path, but indeed shows that \emph{any} algorithm reporting the solution path will need exponential time, because the path in our example is unique and has exponentially many bends.
 For a brief overview on existing solution path algorithms see the following Section~\ref{sec:solPathAlgos}.